glueware/watermark/watermark/README.md

 The web service API may be used as follows:
 * `accept`: A given content document is delivered to the web service and sent to the watermark actor and returns a ticket.
 * `status`: The id of the ticket may be sent to the server in order to retrieve a new ticket with a new status.
 * `retrieve`: If the status of the ticket is `processed` one may retrieve the document including its watermark with the ticket id.
 Otherwise the watermark may be empty.

+# Testing
+Use sbt and run test.
+More tests would have to be written - especially for the worst cases.